nicoll-douglas/mp3zy/backend/README.md

 ### REST API

-One part of the mp3zy API consists of a REST API.
+One part of the Sharktooth API consists of a REST API.
 All requests and responses to these REST endpoints can be expected to be in JSON format.

 ###

 ### Real-time API

-The other part of the mp3zy API consists of a real-time API for download progress updates using WebSockets and JSON messages.
+The other part of the Sharktooth API consists of a real-time API for download progress updates using WebSockets and JSON messages.

 ## Type Reference